 Call of Duty’s sheer size is both a blessing and a curse when talking about its toxic gaming communities.
 Millions of people play CoD, and the average person doesn’t care too much about the game.
 They get home from work, make a sandwich, and play some Ground War.
 However, the size of CoD lobbies and the game’s mature subject matter leads to Call of Duty’s reputation as a toxic gaming community.

 Call of Duty’s legacy of toxicity stretches back to the early 2010s.
 Online gaming became accessible to the average person, and CoD’s massive sales meant that more people than ever were experiencing online lobbies for the first time.
-Content creators and entire communities were centered around trash talking.
+Content creators and entire communities were centered around trash talking which helped make CoD one of the most toxic games.
 Call of Duty esports players aren’t afraid of controversy in 2020 either, likely emboldened by the Wild West nature of the average Modern Warfare 2 deathmatch.

 While Call of Duty is a victim of popularity, it at least has the saving grace of being an M-rated game that costs $60.
-Fortnite, on the other hand, is a complete free-for-all.
+Fortnite, on the other hand, is a complete free-for-all and it has quickly fostered one of the most toxic game communities.
 Fortnite: Battle Royale’s close connection to streaming, an industry where people become famous for getting mad, and a spry player base has led to one of the worst reputations in gaming.

 5. Fighting Game Community

 The fighting game community is one of the most dedicated scenes in esports, but the complicated and often unexplored nature of fighting games contributes to the FGC’s reputation among toxic gaming communities.
 The average Tekken 7 or Street Fighter V player will not hesitate to stomp and demean a new player.
 Knowledge comes hard in fighting games, and fighting gamers exploit more often than share.
 All of which helps to produce one of the worst gaming communities.